The Corn plant (Dracaena fragrans ) is a plant famous among plant lovers for its long yellow-striped leaves.

 Low Light | A maximum of two times a year |

 During winter, the plant goes into a dormant state.
-During this period, the plant may be unable to take all the nutrients you provide.
+During this period, the plant may not take all the nutrients you provide.
 So it’s better not to fertilize the plant during winter.

 While fertilizing, you should use a fertilizer with an NPK ratio of 3:1:2.